Our Offer for A-level, IB and Scottish Highers Applicants

 Applicants are often surprised when they receive an offer before they visit us.
 We make a virtue of giving a standard offer because

-The General Entrance Requirement All candidates must also satisfy the University's General Entrance requirement.
-This means some breadth in your studies (at least five different subjects to some level) and English (GCSE grade C or see the University pages here for alternatives).
+General Entrance RequirementAll candidates must also satisfy the University's General Entrance requirement.
+This means some breadth in your studies - at least five different subjects to GCSE or A-level, and English to GCSE grade C or above.
+See the University pages here for more guidance.

-Taking a Gap Year We are well disposed towards applicants who wish to take a year out between school and university.
+We are well disposed towards applicants who wish to take a year out between school and university.
 Our experience is that students often benefit from the social maturity and broader perspectives a gap year can bring.
 But they also run the risk of losing touch with mathematics.
 We strongly advise gap-year students to prepare seriously for university by working on past papers (preferably STEP and AEA).